UCSF-TI/tipcc-web/software/modules.md

   </td>
   <td>
   <strong>htop - an interactive process viewer for Unix</strong><br>
-  htop is an interactive process viewer for Unix systems.
+  <code>htop</code> is an interactive process viewer for Unix systems.
 It is a text-mode application (for console or X terminals) and requires ncurses.<br>
   URL: <a href="http://hisham.hm/htop/">http://hisham.hm/htop/</a><br>
   </td>
  </tr>